I often get asked to assist landowners who are considering subdividing their property.

 Consulting the local council to determine the zoning codes for your property is the first step to determining if a subdivision is possible.
 Many councils have online mapping tools which can give you an insight into your property zoning.
 The residential zoning codes have a minimum and average lot size that needs to be achieved when subdividing which will determine if your subdivision is possible.
-Assuming it is possible, it is crucial to be aware of the subdivision costs, be clear on the time the process will take, determine the supply and demand for the end product you are creating in the suburb and factor in the holding costs (and the loss of rental yield).
-The market can be very critical if the frontage is too small, the shape is too unusual or the slope makes building complex.
+Assuming it is possible, it is crucial to be aware of the subdivision costs, be clear on the time the process will take, determine the supply and demand for the end product you are creating in the suburb, and factor in the holding costs (and the loss of rental yield).
+The market can be very critical if the frontage is too small, the shape is too unusual or the slope makes the building complex.
 Be clear on what the market is looking for.

 After considering the costs and time frames – if the opportunity is looking profitable, then it would be worthwhile consulting with a surveyor.
 A survey of your property will identify key features and determine the different levels.
 The position of the services and sewer will be vital to determining the possible subdivision options and costs.
 Obtaining advice from your real estate agent to determine your subdivision options is invaluable to ensure you are creating a product that is going to be desirable in the marketplace.

 Assuming the house is knocked down and a two-lot subdivision is to be created, a general estimate of costs would be approx. $45,000+ (any fencing or retaining will inflate this cost).
 This outlay can often be a limiting factor for those choosing to subdivide.
 Your application to the WAPC can take up to 90 days to be assessed as they request feedback from other stakeholders such as the local council, water corporation and western power.
-If successful in your request, you will be granted a conditional approval and be provided with a list of conditions that you need to fulfill.
+If successful in your request, you will be granted conditional approval and be provided with a list of conditions that you need to fulfill.
 A typical subdivision usually takes between 6 – 10 months from the start until titles are issued and this timeframe will be dependent on what conditions are placed on your approval and your ability to attend to all the requirements.
 You may also consider the merits of paying the surveyor a project management fee to coordinate on your behalf.

 Considerations when subdividing: